Nivolumab + stereotactic radiosurgery

 About this trial

-This trial is designed specifically for chordoma patients 15 years or older with recurrent, advanced or metastatic tumors.
-The primary goal of this trial is to determine the safety of nivolumab alone or in combination with SRS for treating chordoma.
+This research study is designed specifically for chordoma patients 15 years or older with recurrent, advanced or metastatic tumors.
+The primary goal of this study is to determine the safety of nivolumab alone or in combination with SRS for treating chordoma.
 The secondary goal is to determine whether these therapies can shrink or stop the growth of chordoma tumors.

 This trial represents the first time that an immune checkpoint inhibitor will be tested for the treatment of chordoma.
 As such, it is expected to provide many lessons that could inform future treatment and research.